 A CO-OP MODEL HAS 3 COMPONENTS:

-- Working in the classroom: Parents and caregivers support, encourage, play with, and extend children’s experiences in the classroom.
+• Working in the classroom: Parents and caregivers support, encourage, play with, and extend children’s experiences in the classroom.
 Required number of Parent Workdays is relative to how many children are enrolled in the cooperative program.
-Depending on which class your child is enrolled in, parents can anticipate working or being a “backup”” 1 to 2 times per month.
+Depending on which class your child is enrolled in, parents can anticipate working and being a “backup” parent 1 to 2 times per month.

-- Family jobs: Each family is responsible for a job (assigned with input from the family as to best fit) at the preschool.
-Jobs include fundraising and social event committees, classroom cleaning and maintenance, preschool support like grant writing, graphic design and marketing, and board positions such as president and class representative.
+• Family jobs: Each family is responsible for a job (assigned with input from the family as to best fit) at the preschool.
+Jobs include fundraising and social event committees, classroom cleaning and maintenance, preschool support like grant writing, graphic design and marketing, and board position to support our cooperative preschool operations.